duarte3333/MLops-Stock-Forecasting/README.md

 # MLOps Stock Forecasting

-A production-ready MLOps pipeline for stock price forecasting using XGBoost, featuring data versioning with DVC, modular code structure, and comprehensive testing.
+A production-ready MLOps pipeline for stock price forecasting using XGBoost, featuring data versioning with DVC, Docker containerization, CI/CD with GitHub Actions, and a FastAPI inference service.

-### 1. Installation
+## 1. Installation

 ```bash
 # Clone the repository